-Previous Work: FY 2021 activities are detailed below:
+Previous Work: FY 2022 activities are detailed below:

-- Annual MPO certifications and audits were filed. - Drafted and achieved approval of the budget and local match. - Maintained budgetary reporting including timesheet documentation. - Maintained MPO project files and records. - Processed MPO related correspondence and regulatory reports. - Provided the necessary consultation, analysis, and staff support to conduct the federally mandated metropolitan transportation planning process. - Staffed all MPO meetings and provide the necessary administrative support to ensure their efficient function. - Developed meeting materials for all HAMPO meetings, including agendas, sign-in sheets, inkind forms, supporting materials, PowerPoint presentation slides, and minutes. - Executed all official documents and filed/published as appropriate to meet Federal and State requirements. - Developed advertisements to meet Federal and State requirements as detailed in the Public Participation Plan. - Maintained all project files and records in both hard copy and electronic formats. - Developed FY 2021 Quarterly and Annual Reports and submitted to GDOT and FHWA as documentation for reimbursement requests. - Maintained the HAMPO website and related content. - Reviewed HAMPO Committee membership to identify vacancies and worked to revise the roster as needed to best facilitate the 3-C planning process.
+- Annual MPO certifications and audits were filed. - Drafted and achieved approval of the budget and local match. - Maintained budgetary reporting including timesheet documentation. - Maintained MPO project files and records. - Processed MPO related correspondence and regulatory reports. - Provided the necessary consultation, analysis, and staff support to conduct the federally mandated metropolitan transportation planning process. - Staffed all MPO meetings and provide the necessary administrative support to ensure their efficient function. - Developed meeting materials for all HAMPO meetings, including agendas, sign-in sheets, supporting materials, PowerPoint presentation slides, and minutes. - Executed all official documents and filed/published as appropriate to meet Federal and State requirements. - Developed advertisements to meet Federal and State requirements as detailed in the Public Participation Plan. - Maintained all project files and records in both hard copy and electronic formats. - Developed FY 2022 Quarterly and Annual Reports and submitted to GDOT and FHWA as documentation for reimbursement requests. - Maintained the HAMPO website and related content.

-- Developed a comprehensive task schedule for FY 2021 to ensure all deadlines were met and UPWP deliverables advanced in compliance with State and Federal guidelines. - Developed administrative documents for FY 2021, including: - o HAMPO FY 2021 file binders - Organizational Documents binder
+- Reviewed HAMPO Committee membership to identify vacancies and worked to revise the roster as needed to best facilitate the 3-C planning process. - Developed a comprehensive task schedule for FY 2022 to ensure all deadlines were met and UPWP deliverables advanced in compliance with State and Federal guidelines. - Developed administrative documents for FY 2022, including: - HAMPO FY 2022 file binders - Organizational Documents binder - Completed the MPO Self Certification Review Questionaire and provided written records of virtual site visit hosted via Zoom teleconference on 9/29/2021.

-FY 2022 Activities: In FY 2022, this task will provide for the administrative and operational tasks for HAMPO.
+FY 2023 Activities: In FY 2023, this task will provide for the administrative and operational tasks for HAMPO.
 Tasks include:

-- Perform general administrative tasks necessary to facilitate the 3C planning process. - Develop meeting materials for all HAMPO meetings, including agendas, sign-in sheets, in-kind forms, supporting materials, PowerPoint presentation slides, and minutes. - Prepare and achieve approval of the local match budget. - Process financial transactions and timecards. - Maintain MPO project files and records. - Process MPO related correspondence and regulatory reports. - Maintain the HAMPO web site and related content. - Execute all official documents and file/publish as appropriate to meet Federal and State requirements. - Develop advertisements to meet Federal and State requirements as detailed in the Public Participation Plan. - Maintain all project files and records in both hard copy and electronic formats. - Develop FY 2022 Quarterly and Annual Reports and submit to GDOT and FHWA as documentation for reimbursement requests. - Review HAMPO Committee membership to identify vacancies and work to revise the roster as needed. - Develop a comprehensive task schedule for FY 2022 to ensure all deadlines are met and UPWP deliverables advance in compliance with State and Federal guidelines. - Monitor FAST Act re-authorization process and prepare legislative updates for HAMPO committee meetings. - Developed administrative documents for FY 2022, including: - HAMPO FY 2022 file binders - Updated Organizational Documents binder - Review and update of existing MPO bylaws to facilitate new performance planning legislation.
+- Perform general administrative tasks necessary to facilitate the 3C planning process. - Develop meeting materials for all HAMPO meetings, including agendas, sign-in sheets, supporting materials, PowerPoint presentation slides, and minutes. - Prepare and achieve approval of the local match budget. - Process financial transactions and timecards. - Maintain MPO project files and records. - Process MPO related correspondence and regulatory reports. - Maintain the HAMPO website and related content. - Execute all official documents and file/publish as appropriate to meet Federal and State requirements. - Develop advertisements to meet Federal and State requirements as detailed in the Public Participation Plan. - Maintain all project files and records in both hard copy and electronic formats. - Develop FY 2023 Quarterly and Annual Reports and submit to GDOT and FHWA as documentation for reimbursement requests. - Review HAMPO Committee membership to identify vacancies and work to revise the roster as needed. - Develop a comprehensive task schedule for FY 2023 to ensure all deadlines are met and UPWP deliverables advance in compliance with State and Federal guidelines. - Monitor FAST Act re-authorization process and prepare legislative updates for HAMPO committee meetings. - Review and update of existing MPO bylaws to facilitate new performance planning legislation. - Review of HAMPO MOU and regulatory documents upon the release of the 2020 US Census data and associated Urbanized Area Boundary delineations.

-- Committee presentations, agendas, sign-in sheets, supporting materials, and minutes. - MPO quarterly and annual reports / certifications. - Digital and hard-copy records for MPO activities and reporting. - General administration records. - Updated HAMPO bylaws.
+- Committee presentations, agendas, sign-in sheets, supporting materials, and minutes. - MPO quarterly and annual reports / certifications. - Digital and hard-copy records for MPO activities and reporting. - General administration records. - Updated HAMPO bylaws, membership rosters, and MOU.

 Target Start and End Dates: This is a continuing activity for the fiscal year.
-July 1, 2021 - June 30, 2022
+July 1, 2022 - June 30, 2023